This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Map Widget

 A map widget is a great tool if you want to show your visitors accommodation options in a specific area.
-As they move around the map on your website, new accommodation options pop up.
+New accommodation options pop up as they move around the map on your website.

 This tool can be very useful when you write a post about a specific area.
 You may recommend the top accommodation in the area and include the map in the post.

-If your readers don’t like the accommodation you are recommending, they can quickly and easily access listings for accommodation that is nearby.
+If your readers don’t like the accommodation you recommend, they can quickly and easily access listings for nearby accommodation.

 Search Box

 The search box allows your visitor to select their desired destination and dates.
-Once they click on the ‘’Search’’ button, they are redirected to Booking.com to the property listings that match their criteria.
+Once they click the "Search" button, they are redirected to Booking.com for property listings that match their criteria.

-It’s possible to customize the style of the search box and pre-apply filters.
+It’s possible to customize the search box style and pre-apply filters.
 So, for instance, if you have a category page where all your posts related to Paris appear, you could pre-apply the filter for Paris.

-Of course, besides cities, you can also target countries, but the more specific you are, the better.
+Of course, you can also target countries besides cities, but the more specific you are, the better.

-Personally, I think that search boxes are more suited to your category pages.
-For posts, the map widget makes more sense as you can target specific areas that go along with your post and also a map is more interactive than a search box.
+I think search boxes are more suited to your category pages.
+For posts, the map widget makes more sense as you can target specific areas that go along with your post, and also, a map is more interactive than a search box.

 Inspiring Search Box